 You should also give them the opportunity to raise any questions they may have ahead of this meeting.

-Letter Three: Inviting the employee to a further and potentially final consultation meeting
+Letter of Redundancy Three: Inviting the employee to a further and potentially final consultation meeting

 This letter should outline discussions had in the first consultation meeting and respond to any queries or concerns raised by the employee in the first meeting.